 Talk to Employer Peers

-Another option for getting engaged with your local workforce development ecosystem is to connect with people who are familiar with your sector or geography, and are leveraging business services partners to address talent challenges.
+Another option is to connect with people who are familiar with your sector or geography, and who are leveraging business services partners to address talent challenges.
 For example, Sarah Brown of Virgin Hotels wanted to find an organization that works with individuals with disabilities.
 She was not sure where to start, so she reached out to a former colleague who was able to offer some suggestions.

 If you do not happen to know someone with the information you need, you still have options.
 For example, the East Bank Club discovered prospective partners through an initiative called Reimagine Retail.
 Organized through the Aspen Institute and the Chicagoland Workforce Funder Alliance, Reimagine Retail supported retailers who were committed to maintaining a business advantage through employee-oriented operations proven to increase employee retention.
 According to then-Director of HR Kevin Brooks, as a result of participating in Reimagine Retail, the East Bank Club “completely flipped the switch” from using online ads for hiring to partnering with organizations such as Cara Collective and Skills for Chicagoland’s Future to find new hires.